Latency Reduction for Mobile Edge Computing in HetNets by Uplink and Downlink Decoupled Access: Numerical Results

 \section{Numerical Results}

-In this section, we present numerical results with the main aims of comparing the latency performance of the proposed offloading scheme in which decoupled association is adopted with the more conventional scheme whereby uplink and downlink connections are always associated with the same BS.
-To this end, we consider a two-tier setting with the macro tier described by $\lambda_M=1$ BS per sq. km, $P_M=46$ dBm \cite{petar,downlink} and $F_M=4.5$ GHz \cite{intel45}, while the tier of SBSs is characterized by $\lambda_S=10$ BS per sq. km, $P_S=30$ dBm \cite{petar,downlink} and $F_S=3.6$ GHz \cite {intel36}.
+In this section, we present numerical results to compare the latency performance of the MEC-based offloading scheme, in which decoupled access is adopted, with the conventional coupled offloading.
+To this end, we consider a two-tier setting with the macro tier described by $\lambda_M=1$ BS per sq. km, $P_M=46$ dBm \cite{petar,downlink} and $F_M=4.5$ GHz \cite{intel45}, while the tier of SBSs is characterized by $\lambda_S=10$ BS per sq. km, $P_S=30$ dBm \cite{petar,downlink} and $F_S=3.9$ GHz \cite{intel45}.
 The user density is $\lambda_u=25$ MU per sq. km with $P_u=20$ dBm \cite{petar}.
 The uplink and downlink bandwidth is $W^{ul}=W^{dl}=1.4 $ MHz \cite{bw} and also we set $\sigma^2=-120$ dBm with $\alpha=4$.
 We select $B^I=4 B^O$ with $B^O=1$ kbits and the required CPU cycles of the offloaded components is set to $V=2640 \times B^I$ CPU cycles \cite{Miettinen2010EE}.
 Unless otherwise stated, we select the backhaul capacity as $C^{bh}=10$ Mbits/s \cite{ali} and $\gamma^{ul}=\gamma^{dl}=-10$ dB.